dmuth/twitter-account-metrics-bot/README.md

 - Now run `docker-compose up -d` and tweets will start being downloaded with stats being written to the Telegram Channel of your user.
 This is useful for monitoring activity on organization social media accounts.

+## Exporting Saved Tweets

+The command ` ./bin/run-1-export-to-json.sh` will dump all tweets to `tweets.json`.

 ## Development

 - To work on a script interactively, there are dev scripts which will spawn a shell in Docker with the script to be found in `/mnt/bin/`: